sillevl/classroom-cli/README.md

 ```

 This fetches all my personal repos, including the private once since a token is provided.
 The results are saved to a file `my_repos.yml`.

+### Pushing updates to listed repos

+*This is still under development and should be used with care!*

+The `push` command will allow you to add, commit and push **all changes** to the remotes specified in the `projects.yaml` file.

+Options:

+* `--message <message>`: specify the commit message
+* `--yes`: do not ask to undertake action and just add, commit and push.
+Otherwise for each repo it will be asked.

 ## Development